thesps/ned_experiment/Home.md

 * Based on how the data is distributed in the two variables, which do you expect to offer better discrimination?
 * Quantify which variable offers better discrimination at the trigger level.
 What plots are needed to demonstrate this?
 Demonstrate this.
 * Are there any physics motivations to select one variable over the other?
+* Using your results, propose a set of trigger settings that give a stable data rate of 5 MB per run.
+Do you need any more information?

 *Nb: to avoid bias, you should always use settings that ensure that the dead-time fraction is kept at zero for this part of the exercise.*

-Using your results, propose a set of trigger settings that give a stable data rate of 5 MB per run.

 ## Part 2 - Deadtime characterisation